abhimehro/Hydrograph_Versus_Seatek_Sensors_Project/docs/# Contributing to Hydrograph-Versus-Seat.md

 - Add unit tests for new functionality.
 - Ensure all tests pass before submitting a pull request.
+- Run the test suite using `pytest` in the project root directory.

 ## Documentation

 - Update the README.md file if you've added new features or changed functionality.
 - Document any new functions or classes using docstrings.
+- Update or add comments in the code where necessary.

 ## Pull Request Process